On the derivation of the Kompaneets equation: Extending the Kompaneets equation

 There are various well-known extensions of the Kompaneets equation compared to what was mainly discussed in the previous sections.
 For example, the condition that the photons are soft, \textit{i.e.}, $\hbar \omega \sim k_B T$ may be relaxed provided that we treat the regime $\hbar \omega \gg k_B T$ (hard photons) explicitly in the diffusion approximation to the Boltzmann equation.
-An extra contribution is found then in \eqref{ke}, referred to as the ``\textit{extended Kompaneets equation to down-Comptonization}'' \cite{zhang,liu}.
-The regime of down-Comptonization first appeared in \cite{ross} in the so-called \textit{Ross-McCray equation}, where radiative transfer of X-ray photons is treated.
-The equation derived in \cite{ross}, however, does not yield the Bose-Einstein distribution as stationary solution and should be regarded only as an asymptotic limit of such extended Kompaneets equation.\\ There are also more processes in the electron-photon system that change the occupation number.
-Beyond Compton scattering we should consider contributions due to (for example) Bremsstrahlung and radiative (or double) Compton scattering \cite{kompa, hu, longair, rybicki}.
+An extra contribution is found then in \eqref{ke}, referred to as the ``extended Kompaneets equation to down-Comptonization'' \cite{zhang,liu}.
+The regime of down-Comptonization first appeared in \cite{ross} in the so-called Ross-McCray equation, where radiative transfer of X-ray photons is treated.
+The equation derived in \cite{ross}, however, does not yield the Bose-Einstein distribution as stationary solution and should be regarded only as an asymptotic limit of such extended Kompaneets equation.\\ There are more and different processes in astrophysical plasmas that change the photon occupation number.
+Beyond Compton scattering, contributions due to (for example) {\it Bremsstrahlung} (involving the ions as well) and radiative (or double) Compton scattering may be considered, \cite{kompa, hu, longair, rybicki}.
 Due to the radiative nature of such processes it is not true any longer that the photon number is conserved and we cannot describe them by a Master-Boltzmann equation.\\ Relativistic extensions to the Kompaneets equation and calculations done in the covariant Boltzmann description include \cite{brown, itoh, itoh2, cooper, kohyama1, kohyama2, kohyama3}.
 Barbosa \cite{barbosa} also addresses relativistic extensions, but using a more kinematic approach to the Fokker-Planck approximation.\\ Pitrou \cite{pitrou} and Buet {\it et al} \cite{buet} both deal with anistropic extensions to the Kompaneets equation, where the assumption of isotropy in the distribution functions is no longer required.
 More general solutions to \eqref{ke} can be found in \cite{escobedo2, mihu}.
 More recently, the diffusion approximation as proposed by Kompaneets is applied to a neutrino gas \cite{suwa, wang}.\\ For applying the Kompaneets equation in the context of cosmology, the contribution of the cosmic expansion (red shift) must be taken into consideration.
 In \cite{hu, burigana1, burigana2, bernstein}, that contribution appears as a convective term in the Boltzmann equation \eqref{komp-boltz}.
 A turbulent Doppler shift (as an integrated Sachs-Wolfe effect for a random gravitational potential field) would give an additional diffusion in frequency but we have not seen that being worked out.